 1. Use a safe makeup

 Before we even get into a cleansing routine, I need to mention how important it is to choose better makeup.
-If you suffer from dry eyes or any of the conditions I mentioned above, you need to be paying attention to what you’re putting on your face and especially around your eyes.
+If you suffer from dryness, you need to be paying attention to what you’re putting on your face and especially around your eyes.

 2. Remove eye makeup with either an eyelid wipe or an eye makeup remover oil

 Once you’ve found better makeup that you love, make sure you’re removing it completely at night.
-Sleeping in makeup is a surefire way to end up with red, inflamed eyes and eyelids and likely a stye or other infection.
+Sleeping in makeup is a surefire way to end up with red, inflamed eyes and eyelids.
 If you prefer to use wipes, the Mediviz Eyelid Wipes are great for removing makeup (even waterproof!).

 We usually recommend using the Heyedrate Eye Makeup Remover Oil for those who wish to avoid all harsh ingredients, and it works great for removing makeup.
 One tip I’ve learned is that if you’re wearing waterproof makeup, simply wet your eyelids and lashes before using this product and it will come right off!

 There are so many horrible options for face wash on the market today, so your next step is to switch to one that’s friendlier for your eyes and skin.
-We’ve seen the Heyedrate Foaming Face Wash work wonders for those with rosacea and other problem skin.
-This wash contains 100% plant-based ingredients including 19 botanicals and extracts meant to soothe your skin.
+We’ve seen the Heyedrate Foaming Face Wash support the skin in a healthy way.
+This wash contains 100% plant-based ingredients including 19 botanicals and extracts.

 If you’re more into bar soap, or you want something you can use on your entire body as well, check out the Heyedrate Tea Tree Bar Soap.
 With just five ingredients, this bar soap is meant to be gentle but medicinal.
-This means that it contains enough tea tree essential oil to be effective, yet not enough to cause any issues.
 We love leaving this bar in the shower and using it for our hair, face, and body.

 4. Spray Heyedrate Lid and Lash Cleanser on eyelids

 Arguably the most important step in this routine is using hypochlorous acid to clean your eyelids after you’ve washed your face.
-Most cases of blepharitis are caused by an overgrowth of bacteria, and using a hypochlorous acid spray such as Heyedrate Lid and Lash Cleanser can go a long way in preventing this.
-Hypochlorous acid is made naturally by the white blood cells in your body in response to microorganisms, and it’s a very natural and gentle cleanser we recommend for nearly everyone.
+Using a hypochlorous acid spray such as Heyedrate Lid and Lash Cleanser can go a long way in supporting the health of your eyes and eyelids.

-After washing your face, simply spray your closed eyelids and eyelashes with the solution, rub it in with clean fingertips, and let it dry.
+After washing your face, simply spray the solution onto a cotton ball or round and apply to your closed eyelids and eyelashes.
+Then, let it dry.
 There’s no need to rinse the product off.